dzwang91/STAT371/timetable.md

 title: Timetable
 css: /css/wide_table.css
 ---
-Homework assignments and exam practice are at the bottom of this page.

 | # | Date | Topic    | Lecture Slides/Notes         |Codes      |Summary Notes  | Announcement| Extra reading |